-Ondas Holdings Inc. ("Ondas Holdings," "Ondas," the "Company," "we" or "our") is a leading provider of private wireless, drone, and automated data solutions through its subsidiaries Ondas Networks Inc. ("Ondas Networks") and Ondas Autonomous Holdings Inc. ("OAH"), which wholly-owns Airobotics, Ltd. ("Airobotics"), and American Robotics, Inc. ("American Robotics" or "AR").
+Ondas Holdings Inc. ("Ondas Holdings," "Ondas," the "Company," "we" or "our") is a leading provider of private wireless, drone, and automated data solutions through its subsidiaries Ondas Networks Inc., a Delaware corporation ("Ondas Networks") and Ondas Autonomous Systems Inc., a Nevada corporation ("OAS"), which wholly-owns Airobotics, Ltd., an Israeli company ("Airobotics"), and American Robotics, Inc., a Delaware corporation ("American Robotics" or "AR").
+On August 8, 2024, the Company filed a certificate of amendment with the Secretary of State of the State of Nevada, amending Ondas Autonomous Holdings Inc.'s name to Ondas Autonomous Systems Inc.

 Ondas Networks provides wireless connectivity solutions.
-OAH provides drone and automated data solutions through its subsidiaries Airobotics and American Robotics.
-Ondas Networks and OAH together provide users in rail, energy, mining, public safety and critical infrastructure and government markets with improved connectivity, data collection capabilities, and data collection and information processing capabilities.
-We operate Ondas Networks and OAH as separate business segments, and the following is a discussion of each segment.
-See Note 1, Note 2, and Note 12 of the accompanying unaudited condensed consolidated financial statements for further information regarding our segments.
+OAS provides drone and automated data solutions through its subsidiaries Airobotics and American Robotics.
+Ondas Networks and OAS together provide users in rail, energy, mining, public safety and critical infrastructure and government markets with improved connectivity, data collection capabilities, and data collection and information processing capabilities.
+We operate Ondas Networks and OAS as separate business segments, and the following is a discussion of each segment.
+See Note 1, Note 2, and Note 12 of the accompanying unaudited Condensed Consolidated Financial Statements for further information regarding our segments.